programminghistorian/ph-submissions/lessons/jupyter-notebooks.md

         print(row)
 ```

 Clicking the <i class="fa-step-forward fa"></i> button in the toolbar when you have a Code cell selected executes the code inside the cell.
-(If you try running this code, you'll see an error: "ValueError: time data '1/7/18' does not match format '%d/%m/%Y'".
+(If you try running this code after you've run the import statements, you'll see an error: "ValueError: time data '1/7/18' does not match format '%d/%m/%Y'".
 Don't worry -- we'll debug this next.)

 After you run a code cell, a number will appear in brackets to the left of the cell.
 This number indicates the order in which the cell was run.
 If you go back and run the cell again, the number is updated.